halayasar/retouch_practical_work/README.md

 # retouch_practical_work
 ### Introduction
 Optical coherence tomography (OCT) is a non-invasive imaging technology that allows for high-resolution visualization of biological tissues at the micrometer scale.
-OCT is a widely used imaging technique for the diagnosis and management of retinal diseases.
-However, manual segmentation of the retinal layers is a time-consuming and error-prone process and may vary between different clinicians.
+Manual segmentation of the retinal layers is a time-consuming and error-prone process and may vary between different clinicians.
 To overcome this limitation, automated segmentation algorithms have been developed to segment the retinal layers accurately and efficiently.
-The combination of machine learning and automated segmentation of retinal layers in retinal OCT has the potential to improve the diagnosis and management of retinal diseases, by providing accurate and reliable information about the structure and function of the retina.
-This repository implements the method proposed by Tennakon et al. The method is an end-to-end trained deep learning based retinal fluid segmentation method that works across 3D-OCT images that are acquired using devices from three different vendors: Cirrus, Spectralis and Topcon.
+This repository implements the method proposed by Tennakon et al.

 ### Implementation
 #### Prepare data